Fire Art Guidelines

 If your burn plan goes like clockwork, great!
 But on the Black Rock Desert, you must be flexible and patient to have a successful burn.

 • Having a back up plan (or two) is essential.
-One major factor to take into account is weather; the start of the burn performance may need to be placed on hold or cancelled and rescheduled for a different night.
+One major factor to take into account is weather; the start of the burn performance may need to be placed on hold or canceled and rescheduled for a different night.

 The artist should be ready to stand by the art if the weather turns bad.
 A FAST member will be assigned to each burn and will be able to confirm your ignition timing.
 The FAST member will be the final word on wind and perimeter before the project can be lit.

-Clean up and LNT
+Clean Up and LNT

 ARTery Check-out

-Once the burn site has been cleaned the artist should return to the ARTery to have an authorized ARTery team member return with them to the site of the burn.
+Once the burn site has been cleaned, the artist should return to the ARTery to have an authorized ARTery team member return with them to the site of the burn.
 Only after this last review of your burn site will you be considered checked-out and able to leave the site.

 Step Four: Post-Playa